gurudarshan266/Perfuse/README.md

 To run Storage Server use:
 python storage_server.py <IP address of chunk server>

 Visusalizer used in the demo was forked from PubNub.
-AJAX, RabbitMQ and Web Workers were added to create asynchronous events on the map.
+AJAX, RabbitMQ and Web Workers were added to create asynchronous events on the map during file ransfers.
 Code is available at: https://github.com/gurudarshan266/webgl-visualization.git